To support our mission of building capacity, we focus on preparing organizations to continue the work well beyond our partnership.

 Many organizations have been doing this work for years, and have brought in a number of consultants to provide different types of support.
 We aren't trying to reinvent the wheel.
 We can guide you through each step, or start with you at any point along the way.

-We work with the existing structure and learning you've developed, to provide complimentary support to target specific gaps and areas of opportunity.
+We work with the existing structure and learning you've developed, to provide complementary support to target specific gaps and areas of opportunity.
 That's why we move through three different stages, helping you understand the context of your organization, learn new skills, and embed permanent practices and infrastructure to make lasting change.

-Our HR Development Framework is based on decades of research in the behavioral and social sciences.
-As we articulate in our white paper on the subject, we identify 5 characteristics of equitable and inclusive organizational cultures:
+Our approach is founded on decades of research in critical human resource development.
+As we articulate in our white paper on the subject, we identify 5 characteristics of equitable and inclusive cultures.

 All of the trainings we design and deliver as well as the strategic support we provide for organizations directly addresses one or more of these characteristics.